imrehorvath/.emacs.d/README.md

 These settings are subject to change over time as the different needs are coming and going.
 Also I expect to refactor it and to break it up into smaller pieces as the complexity grows.

+The idea was to have settings, which works out-of-the box, with no dependencies on extra packages prior installing the additional packages I use.

 ## Copyright

 Copyright © 2014 Imre Horvath